Life Rafts 101

 There are many equipment pack configurations – and deciding what matters most depends on where and how you boat.

-Most life rafts include a basic equipment pack with items such as:
+Most life rafts include a basic equipment pack:

 A well-built life raft can last 12–20 years, depending on: